Beat The Rain With The Best Running Jackets In 2022

 This is another outstanding 3-season companion that’s going to keep the wind and rain at bay while allowing you to look and feel great in the process.
-The Accelerate is an ultra-lightweight, waterproof shell with zippered vents that provide comfort control and sealed seams that keep that cold air from sneaking in.
+The ASICS Accelerate is an ultra-lightweight, waterproof shell with zippered vents that provide comfort and taped seams that keep that cold air from sneaking in.

 Durable, waterproof finish